The center of the asymptotic Hecke category and unipotent character sheaves: The dihedral case

-\begin{theorem} \Autoref{lusztig_conjecture} holds for type $I_2(n)$. \begin{proof} This is the result of the observations in this sections, specifically \Autoref{lemma:center_a_2n} gave a description of the center of the asymptotic Hecke category associated to the two-sided cell in type $I_2(2n)$, and the last \Autoref{rem_lacabanne} showed that the $S$-matrix of the center of $\mathrm{Ad}(\mathcal{C}_{2n+1})\simeq \mathcal{H}^h$ is indeed the Fourier matrix by Lusztig. \end{proof} \end{theorem}
+\begin{theorem} \Autoref{lusztig_conjecture} holds for type $W=I_2(p)$. \begin{proof} This follows from \Autoref{rem:elias} and the computations of this Section.
+To reiterate: We have seen that the adjoint part of $A_n$-fusion rule (here $n=p-1$) categories are equivalent to the asymptotic Hecke category $\mathcal{H}^h$ for $h$ a diagonal $H$-cell in type $I_2(p)$, see \Autoref{rem:elias}.
+Specifically if $h=\{s,sts,ststs,\ldots\}$, the identification of objects of $\mathrm{Ad}(\mathcal{C}_n)$ to $\mathcal{H}^h$ is via The equality of the $S$-matrices and the Fourier matrix constructed by Lusztig was seen for the even case in \Autoref{rem:normalize} and for the odd case it follows from the calculations referred to in \Autoref{rem_lacabanne}.
+In \cite[Section 3.4]{Lacabanne_2020} it was shown that the $S$-matrix of the center of $\mathrm{Ad}(\mathcal{C}_{2n+1})$ is indeed the Fourier matrix by Lusztig. \end{proof} \end{theorem}